 A Model Release is a provision that the client signs allowing you to use the photographs for your own purposes.

 These are some of the provisions you will want in your standard photography contract.
+Take a look at this article that provides 7 essential tips for photography contracts for useful information regarding photography contracts.
 Seek out your trusted business attorney and have them review or draft the contract for you to make sure you are protected from every angle!